 Breed Standard of the Cavalier King Charles Spaniel

-Some eight or so years ago the Kennel Club requested that we remove our verbatim reproduction of the breed standard from our website 'in case it might change'.
-At the time you would have got a mere 12,700 search 'hits' from Google alone detailing the exact same verbatim reproduction ~ as of this evening this has risen to Google ~ "About 462,000", whilst Bing gives 2,440,000 results!!!
-Why they singled us out I do not know, but be that as it may for a no frills version they would like you to follow this link to the Kennel Club CKCS Breed Standard page (which is the same as we used to have) but if any changes are made to the 1986 standard (as reviewed eight years ago in December 2007) then this is where they will be ~ http://www.thekennelclub.org.uk/services/public/breed/standard.aspx?id=6149
+Way back in 2008 the Kennel Club requested that we remove our verbatim reproduction of the breed standard from our website 'in case it might change'.
+At the time you would have got a mere 12,700 search 'hits' from Google alone detailing the exact same verbatim reproduction ~ as of this evening this has risen to Google ~ "About 5,210,000 results", whilst Bing gives 2,440,000 results!!!
+Why they singled us out I do not know, but be that as it may for a no frills version they would like you to follow this link to the Kennel Club CKCS Breed Standard page (which is the same as we used to have) but if any changes are made to the 1986 standard (as reviewed twelve years ago in December 2007) then this is where they will be ~ http://www.thekennelclub.org.uk/services/public/breed/standard.aspx?id=6149.
+Whilst the descriptor page has not changed in many a year it can be useful to follow the link to get up to speed on any current health issues that might crop up over and above the known CKCS ones.>

 Therefore to help prospective owners and those with a genuine interest understand the standard we have gone to a fair few of the aforementioned Google hits and what we have tried to do is show the best translation of the Breed Standard, not only into English (I'm a firm believer in the Plain English Movement (even though my Irish ancestry shows through sometimes)), but also to try and demonstrate it pictorially below using suitable pictures of our girls past and present.
 We think they are perfect - but we're biased, as is every breeder and/or owner - and judges come to that.
 I must stress that the quotes are from a number of these numerous sites and not the KC site, after all that is copyrighted and 'cannot be copied' ~ even though it blatantly is on millions of sites!